African Cemetery at Higgs Beach

-The African Cemetery at Higgs Beach is a cemetery in Key West, Florida where 294 of 1,342 Africans died soon in the first few months after being rescued in 1860 from captured slave ships.
+The African Cemetery at Higgs Beach is a cemetery in Key West, Florida, where nearly 300 Africans were buried in 1860.

+In 1860, the United States Navy intercepted three ships that held 1,432 Africans and were engaging in the illicit slave trade.
+The Africans were rescued and held in quarantine.
+During this time, 294 people died and were buried at Higgs Beach.
 The cemetery was discovered in 2002 using ground-penetrating radar.
 On June 26, 2012, it was added to the National Register of Historic Places.